-While Ku-ring-gai Council was in caretaker mode prior to the election in December, the mayor Cedric Spencer signed the documents giving the go-ahead for the project to install synthetic turf at Norman Griffiths Oval in West Pymble.
+While Ku-ring-gai Council was in caretaker mode in December 2021, Mayor Cedric Spencer signed the documents giving the go-ahead for the project to install synthetic turf at Norman Griffiths Oval in West Pymble.
 This was despite the considerable community opposition and the fact that a Review of Environmental Factors (REF) had not been completed.
 The opponents were assured that the project would not go ahead if the REF proved that the impacts could not be satisfactorily managed.
-We have written about the concerns with this project – see STEP Matters 208, November 2020.
+We have already written about our concerns with this project.

 The main concerns relate to chemical pollution and cork infill run-off from the field into Quarry Creek that runs into Lane Cove National Park and changes in hydrology that could danger the surrounding Sydney Turpentine Ironbark Forest vegetation.